Mimin-Akamora

 Lummarrow

-in the relentless waves of Mimin-Akamora’s cliff-lined coast, the Galu found kindred spirits in the Water Eicio, an aquatic people equally at home in the sea.
+The farthest outpost of the Galu Nation Orcs.
+Lummarrow is built atop sea stacks along the coast of Trapjaw Keys.
+The Galu orcs believe that only by sailing the most dangerous waters can they achieve true harmony with the tides and prove their resilience to their sea god, Galu.
+In the relentless waves of Mimin-Akamora’s cliff-lined coast, the Galu found kindred spirits in the water eicio, an aquatic people equally at home in the sea.
 What began as an alliance of survival has, over the last century, transformed into something far deeper.
-Through shared struggle and mutual respect, the two cultures have merged, their traditions blurring together into something neither fully Galu nor wholly Eicio.
+Through shared struggle the two cultures have merged, their traditions blurring together into something neither fully Galu nor wholly Eicio.

 Insitu

 Insitu was once the personal palace of Liki’Akamora, the greatest of all tyrants, the cruelest of all kings.
 From the cathedral, the winged serpent ruled over the western lands of Crudilex during the Age of Beasts.
 But now, Insitu is a cursed place seething with the remnants of Akamora’s power.
-Even thousands of years after his fall, the magical pressure saturating the ruins is so immense that any who dare to approach are assailed by waves of raw arcane energy and suffer a terrible end. first, horrific mutations twist their forms, then mana eruption bursts them apart, followed swiftly by death.
-And yet, their torment does not end there, for they are reanimated soon after, rising again as the indolent, creatures less then undead barely capable of more than grasping out at what passes them by.
+Even thousands of years after his fall, the magical pressure saturating the ruins is so immense that any who dare to approach are assailed by waves of raw arcane energy and suffer a terrible end.
+First, horrific mutations twist their forms, then mana bursts forth from their bodies, ripping them to shreds, followed swiftly by death.
+They are reanimated soon after, rising as the indolent.
+Creatures less than undead and barely capable of more than grasping out at what passes them by.

 Utidil

-Scattered throughout goblin country of Mimin-Akamora, hive-caves burrow deep under the land.
+Scattered throughout the goblin moors of Mimin-Akamora, hive-caves burrow deep under the land.
 Most of the Kagkalla goblins share similar customs and practices, but the Utidil Hive stands apart.
-Unlike their raiding kin, the Utidil are filth mongers, renowned for their mastery in breeding and raising giant insects—mainly termites.
-Their home is not a cave but a colossal petrified tree, its hollowed-out core forming wide open tunnels shared with a monstrous giant termite colony.
-While the Utidil goblins often claim they tend to their insects, the truth is far more nuanced—they live in a kind of symbiosis.
+Unlike their raiding kin, the Utidil are filth mongers, renowned for their mastery of breeding and raising giant insects.
+Their home is a colossal petrified tree, its hollowed-out core forming wide open tunnels shared with a monstrous Termitidae colony.
+While the Utidil goblins often claim they tend to their insects, the truth is far more nuanced.
+They live in a kind of symbiosis.

-The goblins carve out their chitin dwellings among the roots, while the termites expand the hive with their burrowing, providing both shelter and food.
-In times of war or famine, the Utidil goblins burrow with their termites in battle.
-To outsiders, this harmony between goblin and giant insect is unnerving—some whisper that the Utidil shamans have brokered a dark pact with some kind of abyssal evil to tame the termites.
+The goblins carve out their chitin dwellings among the roots, while the Termitidae expand the hive with their burrowing, providing both shelter and food.
+In times of war or famine, the Utidil goblins burrow with their Termitidae in battle.
+To outsiders, this harmony between goblin and giant insect is unnerving, some whisper that the Utidil shamans have brokered a dark pact with some kind of abyssal evil to tame the Termitidae.

 Petrified Forest

 Among the countless atrocities Liki-Akamora, the Winged Serpent King, inflicted upon Mimin-Akamora, none were as sacrilegious as the desolation of the sacred wilds.
-Once, a lush jungle Wilder flourished here, like the great forest of the east. safeguarded by its own Fey and Ninoten, the mysterious Omen Stags.
-But when the tyrant unleashed his wrath, the land itself disintegrated beneath—the soil reduced to nothingness, the trees entombed in smothering ash.
+Once, a lush jungle flourished here, like the great forest of the east.
+Safeguarded by its own Fey and ninoten, the mysterious omen stags.
+When the tyrant unleashed his wrath, the land itself disintegrated beneath, the soil reduced to nothingness, the trees entombed in smothering ash.

-For generations, the remains of this woodland was lifeless.
+For generations, the remains of this woodland were lifeless.
 The burning ash eventually drifted into the Blacksand Dunes, leaving behind only colossal stone fossils, trees of a lost world.
 The land remained a wasteland.
-But time is patient.
-Centuries passed, and the soil began to heal and an oceanic swampland formed creeping inland, nourished by slow rains and underground springs. slowly after the jungle began to regrow, though twisted and reshaped, its roots digging into the bones of its former self.
-And with it the Omen Stags.
+But time is patient: As the centuries passed the soil began to heal.
+An oceanic swampland formed, creeping inland, nourished by slow rains and underground springs.
+Slowly the jungle has regrown and with it the omen stags returned.
 Once thought lost, they now walk like phantoms among the petrified trees, their antlers glowing in the darkness.
-Silent, watching.
+Silent, watching over the grave of their Wilder.

 Dorroan Zog Dagon

-However, even still, Dorroan Zog suffers from a horrific food shortage.
-The Forgon culture is defined by their insatiable hunger like a bottomless void that nothing can ever fill.
-Food is everything—the sole currency, the backbone of all trade, the city's entire economy.
+backbone of all trade, the city's entire economy.
 Bartering is done exclusively in rations, and so, a ruthless industry has formed around the import of huge quantities of food.
-To feed the city’s never ending need Forgon often do mercenary work, offering their towering warriors and laborers.
-Armies of starving behemoths, driven by a gnawing Hunger, march under contract to foreign lands in exchange for shipments of food to sustain their homeland.
+To feed the city’s never ending need, forgon often do mercenary work, offering their towering warriors and laborers.
+Armies of starving behemoths, driven by a gnawing hunger, march under contract to foreign lands in exchange for shipments of food to sustain their homeland.

 Dagon's Rest

-Just off the coast of Dorroan Zog Dagon, in the shallow bay, lies Dagon’s Rest—the lair of Crudilex’s largest known creature.
-The massive, island-sized being covered in green scales, lazily drifts in the surf, fed endlessly by its devoted.
+Just off the coast of Dorroan Zog Dagon, in the shallow bay, lies Dagon’s Rest, the lair of Crudilex’s largest known creature.
+The massive, island-sized being covered in green scales, lazily drifts in the surf, fed endlessly by its devotees.

-Legends say that Dagon was once no different from the Forgon who now revere it.
+Historians say that Dagon was once no different from the forgon who now revere it.
 However, while others succumbed to their monstrosity, Dagon never stopped growing, never stopped consuming.
-It outgrew its kind, outgrew the land itself, and eventually disappeared into the deep ocean, where it became more than a beast, bust something g closer to a god of consumption.
+It outgrew its kind, outgrew the land itself, and eventually disappeared into the deep ocean, where it became more than a beast.
 Now, too vast to move with ease, Dagon lurks beneath the waves, waiting for prey to come to it.
 It feasts on entire fleets of ships, swallowing them whole, and strips islands bare, devouring their woodlands, wildlife, and even the very soil itself.
-What it's Forgon worshipers cannot scavenge, they sacrifice, casting offerings from the ocean cliffs into its waiting jaws below in the hopes of appeasing their endless god until it has grown so vast that is swallows the world.
+What its forgon worshipers cannot scavenge, they sacrifice, casting offerings from the ocean cliffs into its waiting jaws below with the hope of appeasing their god until it has grown so vast that it swallows the world.